glaciusimpact/reverse-proxy/README.md

 tcm@server:~$
 ```

--> Prowy server is running ("active (running)") but the default configuration must be modified since it is configured as a web server.
+-> Proxy server is running ("active (running)") but the default configuration must be modified since it is configured as a web server.

 # 4 - Configuring Caddy as a reverse proxy

 We configure Caddy as a reverse proxy now.
-To do so we modify the configuration file which is /etc/caddy/Caddyfile. ":4444" is the local host TCP port used by the reverse proxy to accept requests from clients.
-"10.0.2.19:8000" specifies the IP address and the TCP port used by the web server that the reverse proxy will redirect to if allowed.
+To do so we modify the configuration file which is /etc/caddy/Caddyfile.
+In the configuration bellow ":4444" is the local host TCP port used by the reverse proxy to accept requests from clients.
+"10.0.2.19:8000" specifies the IP address and the TCP port used by the web server that the reverse proxy will redirect to (if allowed).
 Look at how simple is this configuration.

 ```
 sudo cp /etc/caddy/Caddyfile /etc/caddy/Caddyfile.bak